mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 ## Enable Switching {#balance}

-To minimize centralization, specifications should have an explicit goal of facilitating users' switching between implementations and deployments of the functions they define or enable.
+To minimize centralization, standards should have an explicit goal of facilitating users' switching between implementations and deployments of the functions they define or enable. {{SWITCHING}}

 One necessary condition for switching is the availability of alternatives; breadth and diversity of implementation and deployment are required.
 For example, if there is only a single implementation of a protocol, applications that use it are vulnerable to the control it has over their operation.
 Even Open Source projects can be an issue in this regard if there are factors that make forking difficult (for example, the cost of maintaining that fork). {{Section 2.1 of ?RFC5218}} explores some factors in protocol design that encourage diversity of implementation.